bolshakov/stoplight/README.md

 # RuntimeError:
 ```

 The default timeout is `60` seconds.
-Set the timeout to `-1` to disable
+Set the timeout to `Float::INFINITY` to
-automatic recovery.
+disable automatic recovery.

 ### Rails